 The part of a computer that allows it to function, at least on a very broad level, is generally known as the central processing unit (CPU).
 This unit carries out the instructions of various programs; it receives a program's instructions, decodes those instructions, and breaks them into individual parts.
 It then executes those instructions and reports the results, writing them back into the device’s temporary or permanent memory.
 Processors are usually formatted from the beginning as either vector or scalar.

 Scalar processors are the most basic type of processor.
-These process one item at a time, typically integers or floating point numbers, which are numbers too large or small to be represented by integers.
-As each instruction is handled sequentially, basic scalar processing can take up some time.
-Most modern computers use a type of scalar processor.
+These usually process just one item at a time, typically integers or floating point numbers.
+Floating point numbers are numbers that are either too large or small to be represented by integers.
+According to the scalar system of ordering information, each instruction is handled sequentially.
+As a result, scalar processing can take up some time.

-In contrast, vector processors operate on an array of data points.
-This means that rather than handling each item individually, multiple items that all have the same instruction can be handled at once.
-This can save time over scalar processing, but also adds complexity to a system, which can slow other functions.
-Vector processing works best when there is a large amount of data to be processed, groups of which can be handled by one instruction.
+In contrast, vector processors typically operate on an array of data points.
+This means that rather than handling each item individually, multiple items that all have the same instruction can be completed at once.
+This can save time over scalar processing, but also adds complexity to a system; this can and often does slow other functions.
+Vector processing usually works best when there is a large amount of data to be processed.
+In these instances, groups of data and individual data sets can be handled by one instruction.

 Vector and scalar processors also differ in their startup times.
 A vector processor often requires a prolonged startup of the computer because of the multiple tasks being performed.
-Scalar processors start a computer in a much shorter amount of time, since only single tasks are being executed.
+Scalar processors, on the other hand, tend to start a computer in a much shorter amount of time since only single tasks are being executed.

 @miriam98 - Vector processing would handle some of your problems, but personally I think that it’s overkill.
 If you only use vector processing for a few functions, and the rest of your software does fine with scalar processing, then you have a lot of unused computer power.